Get

 Conclusion

 Several fun myths and legends give explanations for how the M-shaped marking appeared on a tabby cat’s forehead.
 However, the real cause of this unique marking can be attributed to genetics.
-It’s quite a complexity that researchers still can’t fully explain.
+It’s quite a complex process that researchers still can’t fully explain.
 So, whether it’s myth or science, the tabby’s marking is unique and worth talking about and admiring.

 See also: